procyberian/.github/profile/README.md

 # License

-procyberian system distribution - psd
+Procyberian System Distribution - PSD

 Copyright (C) 2017-2024 Masscollabs Services

-Copyright (C) 2017-2024 procyberian and contributors
+Copyright (C) 2017-2024 Procyberian and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published